Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Whatever you’re searching for, our scope of industry knowledge and resources can help.

 Sometimes, contracting as the employee of an umbrella company can work better than setting up your own limited company.
-Perhaps you have concerns about a contract being deemed inside IR35 after the April 2020 reforms, or one of your clients has already announced that they will be placing your contract inside.
-Nixon Williams, through our sister organisation Parasol, provide an umbrella service for contractors who do not wish to set up their own limited company.
+Perhaps you have concerns about a contract being deemed inside IR35 after the April 2021 reforms, or one of your clients has already announced that they will be placing your contract inside.
+Here at Nixon Williams, we offer an umbrella switching service on our Platinum and Professional packages.
+You can seamlessly switch between Limited and Umbrella depending on your assignment without your fee increasing.

 Put simply, by opting to be paid through an umbrella company on your assignments you effectively become an employee of the umbrella company.
 You will submit time sheets outlining the number of hours worked and any expenses incurred.